acmucsd/hide-and-seek-ai/README.md

 ```
 for a full list of options.

 Now you are ready to start developing your bot!
 Read the comments provided in the starter kits for information on what data is available and how to start developing a bot.
 You can also check out the [general API](#bot-api).
+Furthermore, make sure to never print to standard out (other than your commands).
+To help debug, print to standard error instead.

 If you want to run and watch matches through the JS/TS API, see [this](#javascript-api)